Habrador/Unity-Programming-Patterns/README.md

 **When is it useful?**

 - Saving your game can be a costly operation.
 If something in your game has changed that also needs to be saved, you set a Dirty Flag in the save game object to true.
 Now if the player wants to quit the game, you can easily tell the player that there are unsaved changes.
+An example of this can be found in the code section.

 - When doing editor scripting in Unity, you can use SetDirty() to mark an object as dirty or you can even mark the entire scene as dirty.
 Now Unity will understand that you have changed something and those changes should be saved when you save your scene.